Webster's Unabridged Dictionary - Letter M - Page 72

 Morice (n.)
 See Morisco.

 Morin (n.)
-A yellow crystalline substance of acid properties extracted from fustic (Maclura tinctoria, formerly called Morus tinctoria); -- called also moric acid.
+(Chem.)
+A yellow crystalline substance ({C15H10O7) of acid properties extracted from fustic ({Chlorophora tinctoria syn.
+Maclura tinctoria, formerly called Morus tinctoria); -- called also moric acid and natural yellow 8.
+It is used as a dye for wool, giving a color from lemon yellow through olive to olive brown, depending on the metal with which it is mordanted.

 Moringa (n.)
+(Bot.)
 A genus of trees of Southern India and Northern Africa.
-One species (Moringa pterygosperma) is the horse-radish tree, and its seeds, as well as those of M. aptera, are known in commerce as ben or ben nuts, and yield the oil called oil of ben.
+One species ({Moringa pterygosperma) is the horse-radish tree, and its seeds, as well as those of Moringa aptera, are known in commerce as ben or ben nuts, and yield the oil called oil of ben.

 Moringic (a.)
+(Chem.)
 Designating an organic acid obtained from oil of ben.
 See Moringa.

 Morintannic (a.)
-Pertaining to, or designating, a variety of tannic acid extracted from fustic (Maclura, formerly Morus, tinctoria) as a yellow crystalline substance; -- called also maclurin.
+(Chem.)
+Pertaining to, or designating, a variety of tannic acid extracted from fustic ({Chlorophora tinctoria, formerly Maclura tinctoria and Morus tinctoria) as a yellow crystalline substance; -- called also maclurin.

 Morion (n.)
 A kind of open helmet, without visor or beaver, and somewhat resembling a hat.

 Morioplasty (n.)
+(Surg.)
 The restoration of lost parts of the body.

 Morisco (a.)
 Moresque.